d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 \vspace{0.5in}

-Using the provided `RScript` file, enter the T score (for xx) into the pt function using a df = minimum(n - 1) = 21 - 1 = 20, and lower.tail = TRUE to find the p-value.
+Using the provided `R` script file, enter the T score (for xx) into the pt function using a df = minimum(n - 1) = 21 - 1 = 20, and lower.tail = TRUE to find the p-value.
 Highlight and run line 39.

 ```r